 - In dark water, dark worms often produce the best: purple, black, brown, etc.

-- Two-toned worms are better when the less dominant color is a highly attracting one, such as bright yellow or red, and the dominant color is a more conservative one, such as black or blue.
-Metalflake colors are often the key to fishing success.
+- Two-toned worms are better when the less dominant color is highly attractive, such as bright yellow or red, and the dominant color is more conservative, such as black or blue.
+Therefore, metal flake colors are often the key to fishing success.

-In choosing worm colors, stick to a color that seems to work in your area, but don't be afraid to experiment.
+In choosing worm colors, stick to a color that works in your area, but don't be afraid to experiment.
 Worms are among the least expensive bass lures you'll buy.
 Most professionals use shades of purple.
-Flourescent colors retain their color in deep waters whereas other colors turn a shade of grey.
+Fluorescent colors retain their color in deep waters, whereas other colors turn grey.
 Color can be something to consider after you find the bass.
 If they're following the lure, tapping it, or just not hitting it and you tried different presentations, try a different color of the same lure.

-In general, use dark colors in water with little light penetration such as muddy or stained water, and cloudy or windy days.
-And use light colors in water with more light penetration - i.e. clear water, sunny or calm days, etc.
+Generally, use dark colors in water with little light penetration, such as muddy or stained water and cloudy or windy days.
+And use light colors in water with more light penetration - i.e., clear water, sunny or calm days, etc.

 When fishing the Texas rig, use a medium to heavy action rod with a fast tip for better hooksets and more sensitivity.
-Use 5 1/2 to 6 foot rods - they don't over move the worm like longer rods do.
-Use 8 to 14 pound test line.
+Use 7 to 7 1/2-foot rods - they don't over-move the worm as longer ones do.
+Use 8 to 14-pound test line.

 Follow this procedure:

-- Cast the worm past cover or a drop-off.
+- Cast the worm past the cover or a drop-off.

-- Always let the worm fall to the bottom on a slack line, then engage the reel.
+- Let the worm fall to the bottom on a slack line, then engage the reel.
 Watch the line for any movement that may indicate a strike.
-Don't twitch and shake it as it falls, it gives the bass too much time to analyze the worm.
-Let it fall on his face now - you'll get a reaction strike.
+Don't twitch and shake it as it falls.
+It gives the bass too much time to analyze the worm.
+Instead, let it fall on his face now - you'll get a reaction strike.